gokulct27/gokulct27/README.md

 - 👋 Hi, I’m @gokulct
 - 🌱 I’m currently doing internship with excelr solutions on data science projects
-- 💞️ I’m open for full time opertunities on ...data science
+- 💞️ I’m open for full time opportunities on ...data science
 - 📫 How to reach me ...gokulct27@gmail.com

 <!---